Hautaklyttn/progDocs/docs/articles/c_cpp.md

 In the Makefile, for this example, the `-lpthread` option tells the linker that it should locate a library based on the `pthread` name from which it can pull in the actual implementations, in order to form the final executable.

 Similarly, while `stdio.h` holds information about the I/O stuff, the actual code for it will be in the runtime library (though you rarely have to link that library specifically since the compiler will try to take care of it for you).
 Because you usually link with the compiler (i.e. the compiler invokes the linker for you), it knows that you're probably going to need the C run-time library.
 If you were to use the linker directly (such as by using the `ld` command), that probably wouldn't happen and you'd have to be explicit.

 &nbsp;

+- Include file *xy.h* from parent directory
+`#include "../xy.h"`

+&nbsp;